Mako Robotic Total Hip Replacement

 - It is common to be stiff after sitting

-- Most patients may continue taking anti-inflammatories as needed (as long as you have cleared with your primary care physician)
+- Most patients may continue taking anti-inflammatories as needed (as long as you are cleared to do so by your primary care physician)

 - Most hip replacement patients do not need pain pills at all after 3-4 weeks postoperatively